 Google’s nGram graph for jet lag in books from 1800-2008 show that it was first mentioned in the late 1940s, with the term gaining traction throughout the latter part of the 20th century, peaking in the year 2000.

-Jet lag is a chronobiological problem, as is shifting your body clock when undertaking shift work.
-When we travel long distances, our circadian rhythm (internal body clock) is temporarily out of synch with the new destination’s time.
+Since this is a travel website, I’ll start with long-hauls.
+When we travel long distances, our circadian rhythm is temporarily out of synch with the new destination’s time.
 This means that internally we anticipate dawn and dusk to fall at certain times, which are suddenly at different times than what’s happening outside.
 The desynchronization affects not just sleep, but also body temperature, blood pressure, hormone regulation, when we get hungry and how hungry we are.

 You know that feeling when you wake up at 3am after a long-haul flight and you wince rolling over to check the clock because you just know it’s not actually day time but your body is all NO GET UP NOW IT’S NOT NIGHT IT’S ALL A LIE?
 Yeah, that.
 When this happens, I feel like a perpetual daytime / nighttime bird, unaware of which is which, dreading the middle of the night awakening.